atthom/Revolut_Stats/README.md

 #### TO DO List

-> - launch the script on all the csv into the folder.
 > - write a report in a .md file.
-> - merge the two scripts in a single file
 > - compile the script
-> - make one folder by report (.csv)

 #### Known bug
 > - bug for ploting the last year